Erik99948/ModLoader999/README.md

 **Networking Details:**

 The `VoiceAPI` utilizes the internal `Networking` API on the `modloader:voice` channel for transmitting and receiving audio data.
-This channel is configured for UDP communication to ensure low-latency real-time audio.
+This channel is configured to send `VoicePacket` objects, which wrap the raw audio data.
 Mod developers do not need to directly interact with this channel unless they wish to implement custom network handling for voice data.

 **Mod Developer Responsibilities:**